Z4ph0d42/Vichan-Backup-script/README.md

 ```bash
     nano $HOME/backup_vichan_borg.sh
 ```
-Copy the entire contents of the backup_vichan_borg.sh script below into this file.
+Copy the entire contents of the backup_vichan_borg.sh script into this file.
 Edit the "CONFIGURE YOUR SETTINGS HERE" section at the top with your specific database credentials, paths, and passphrase.
 4. Make the Script Executable
 ```bash
     chmod +x $HOME/backup_vichan_borg.sh